 Questions to a Partner

 Make a list of questions and students sit down with a partner for a minute or two.
-When their time is up you ring a bell and they switch partners.
+When their time is up, a bell rings and they have to switch partners.
 What makes this different from a survey is that it’s not only one question that they have to ask, it’s a few questions.
 That gives them the opportunity to practice these questions and improve their fluency whenever they have to repeat an answer.
 Students can also choose which questions they ask their partners.
-At a more advanced level I want you to encourage students to ask follow-up questions so that they practice a more natural way of speaking.
+At a more advanced level, encourage students to ask follow-up questions so that they practice a more natural way of speaking.

 Two Truths, One Lie

 This is a fun activity.
-You ask students to write down two things about themselves that are true and then one that is false.
-Tell them to make it interesting, don’t make it anything boring.
-For example, when you show students how to do it you can say I have three brothers, I can’t eat seafood and my favorite color is red.
-Then the class should ask you questions to find out which one is the lie.
+Ask students to write down two things about themselves that are true and then one thing that is false.
+Tell them to make it interesting and not boring.
+For example, to demonstrate the activity, I tell students: “I have three brothers; I can’t eat seafood and my favorite color is red.”
+The class then asks questions to find out which one is the lie.
 Tell students not to use your examples and that they should try and create their own original ideas.